cds-snc/gcds-docs/src/en/components/button/code.md

 #### `button-role`

-The `button-role` attribute sets the main style for a button.
-The available options are:
+Use `button-role` to set the main style for a button.
+Choose from:

 - `primary` (default)
 - `secondary`